CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 In the Desktop you will be able to access different applications from the menu bar on the page top left corner (e.g. Open Office; Jupyter Notebook etc).
 If you need to work on files or datasets with your colleagues, save them in the **Shared-directory**.
 The file will be visible and accessible to all the members of the same CSC project.

 As previously mentioned, you can **logout** from your computing enviroment at any moment (in the workspace view, top right corner of the browser, select your username and log out).
 Logging out will disconnet the work session.
-You will always be able to access your Desktop again after logging in. **Never use the lock or reboot buttons** in SD Desktop as after that you will not be able too connect the desktop again.
+You will always be able to access your Desktop again after logging in. **Never use the lock or reboot buttons** in SD Desktop as after that you will not be able to connect the desktop again.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">